Skip to main content

 NeurologyMark, Laura Overstreet, Aspen, Aditya Randar, on 4-3400

-Opportunities are available for outpatient consultation in multiple subspecialty areas of Neurology including in Epilepsy, Movement Disorders, and Headache.
-There is a CL psychiatrist that works with the Movement Disorders group.
-The Epilepsy Center is the only certified, level 4 Epilepsy Center in the region.
-The emphasis of this rotation is on somatic symptom disorders, working with the Epilepsy Center’s dedicated psychologist.
+Opportunities are available for outpatient consultation in multiple subspecialty areas of Neurology including in Epilepsy, Movement Disorders, Headache, and Neuroimmunology.
+The Epilepsy Center is the only certified, level 4 Epilepsy Center in the region – the emphasis of the epilepsy elective is on somatic symptom disorders and working with the Epilepsy Center’s dedicated psychologist.

 Other Experiences